-- 9.2.1 The minimum eligibility criteria for a distributor to sell and distribute mutual fund units of a single AMC only shall be as follows: - a) Individuals with Matric/O level or FA/FSc. / A Level or Graduation or Master or their equivalent with certification from Institute of Financial Market of Pakistan (IFMP); OR - b) Individuals with MBA/MPA/Masters in Commerce/CA/CFA/FRM/ ACMA/ACCA/CIMA, or any other related professional qualification; OR - c) Retired government/semi government officer of grade 16 and above with a service of at least 10 years; OR - d) Retired bank officer of OG II or above with a service of at least 10 years; OR - e) Individuals already working as insurance agents subject to submission of its valid registration certificate from any of the insurance company and verification of credentials from such insurance company; OR - f) Individuals already acting as distributors of mutual funds for the last 3 years; OR - g) Any other person if all of its employees engaged in selling of mutual fund units complies with the eligible criteria referred in sub clause (a), (b), (c), (d) and (f) above.
+- 10.2.1 The minimum eligibility criteria for a distributor to sell and distribute mutual fund units of a single AMC only shall be as follows: - (a) Individuals with Matric/0 level or FA/FSc. / A Level or Graduation or Master or their equivalent with certification from Institute of Financial Market of Pakistan (IFMP).
+OR - (b) Individuals with MBA/MPA/Masters in Commerce/CA/CFA/FRM/ ACMA/ACCA/CIMA, or any other related professional qualification.
+OR - (c) Retired government/semi government officer of grade 16 and above with a service of at least 10 years.
+OR - (d) Retired bank officer of OG II or above with a service of at least 10 years.
+OR - (e) Individuals already working as insurance agents subject to submission of its valid registration certificate from any of the insurance company and verification of credentials from such insurance company.
+OR - (f) Individuals already acting as distributors of mutual funds for the last 3 years.
+OR - (g) Any other person if all of its employees engaged in selling of mutual fund units complies with the eligible criteria referred in sub clause (a), (b), (c), (d) and (f) above. - 10.2.2 The requirements mentioned in section 8.1 of this Chapter shall not apply on employees of an

-76SECP Circular No.12 of 2018 dated July 10, 2018
+85SECP Circular No.12 of 2018 dated July 10, 2018

-77SECP Circular No.41 of 2016 dated Dec 30, 2016
+86SECP Circular No.41 of 2016 dated Dec 30, 2016